-The Endocrinology, Metabolism, and Diabetes Fellowship Program at Einstein Healthcare Network is a two-year, ACGME accredited, clinically oriented program accepting two fellows per year.
-Our goal is to provide excellent training in the science and practice of endocrinology through mentored relationships, lectures, conferences, and direct patient exposure.
+The Endocrinology, Metabolism, and Diabetes Fellowship Program at Einstein Healthcare Network is a two-year, ACGME-accredited, clinically-oriented program accepting two fellows per year.
+Our goal is to provide excellent training in the science and practice of endocrinology through mentored relationships, lectures, conferences, clinical research, and direct patient exposure.
 We plan for our fellows to achieve progressive independence towards becoming competent clinicians, caring practitioners, effective teachers, and life-long students of endocrinology.

 Click here to take a virtual tour of Einstein Philadelphia and Einstein Elkins Park.

 The Division of Endocrinology currently has six full-time faculty members.
 It is part of an academic center with over 400 residents in 30 accredited training programs.
 The program provides an outstanding setting in which to learn.
 Einstein Healthcare Network has extremely busy inpatient and outpatient services.
 Our division provides care at two acute care hospitals, Einstein Medical Center Philadelphia and Einstein at Elkins Park, and five outpatient offices in a variety of neighborhoods.

 Some special highlights of our institution and program include:

 Thriving programs in liver and kidney transplantation at Einstein Hospital;